Sustainable RF Wireless Energy Transfer for Massive IoT: enablers and challenges: Disconnecting WET from the grid

-Note that the baseline scenario is a cost-effective solution for powering a few devices.
-However, as the number of devices increases, deploying grid-powered PBs, and specially gPBs, reduces the overall costs.
+Note that the baseline scenario is the most cost-effective solution for powering a few devices.
+However, as the number of devices increases, deploying grid-powered PBs, and specially gPBs, reduces the overall costs; therefore, promoting business opportunities and enabling more use cases.
 For this example, we assume the devices' battery lifetime is fixed and matches the design expectations.
 Nevertheless, inaccurate hardware power profiling and battery imperfections may increase the overall costs far from expected as suggested by Fig.~\ref{fig:OPEX}b.
 We have assumed in both examples that WET is feasible for powering even the most energy-demanding IoT deployment shown in Fig.~\ref{fig:OPEX}b.

+Finally, it is worth noticing that the numerical values indicated in this example are for qualitative comparison purposes and hence do not reflect exact prices in the market.
+Herein, we have assumed that the cost per kWh in the grid-powered PB deployment is higher than that of the gPBs' scenario, despite being more cost-effective at the generation point.
+This is because, in such systems, maintenance costs of the power distribution network and losses can get higher than those relying on locally generated electricity generation as in the gPBs' scenario.
+Finally, we set the highest operation costs for the battery-powered PBs' deployment to account for the size/quality of the energy storage system and the frequent maintenance needed to recharge the batteries.